-Rheumatoid arthritis is a chronic disease (affecting about 0.5% of the adult population) much more common in female subjects, but it can affect people of both sexes and hit in any age group causing pain, swelling and stiffness articulate, also associating an annoying limitation of movement and function of the joints involved.
-Usually rheumatoid arthritis affects tendons, muscles, symmetrical joints, synovium and bags, but can also affect other tissues of the body.
+Rheumatoid arthritis is a chronic disease (affecting about 0.5% of the adult population) much more frequent in females, but which can affect people of both sexes and affect any age group, causing pain, swelling and stiffness joint, also associating an annoying limitation of movement and function of the affected joints.
+Rheumatoid arthritis usually affects tendons, muscles, symmetrical joints, synovium and bursae, but can also affect other tissues in the body.

 In this short guide I will let you find out what are the symptoms, the causes and which tips to treat and live with this disease now quite common.

 Let's find out what are the main symptoms of rheumatoid arthritis:

 - Feeling of heat

 - Stiffness of the affected parts and swelling of the affected joints